kardsens/text-rpg-project/README.md

 # RPG v5
 I try to build a text RPG, I go on break, repeat

+This is *just* a learning project for me to understand OOP and python properly, its not like an official thing lmao

 this project is still under development because I'm lazy, I'm most likely either on break from completing this or working hard on it.